 Diamonds are the hardest mineral on the mohs scale with a rating of 10.
-Feldspar and quartz have a hardness of 6.5 to 7 and are extremely durable.
+Feldspar and quartz have a hardness of 6 to 7 and are extremely durable.

 Biotites are small minerals that form throughout the slab but it is very soft and flakes easy.

 The higher the biotite content, the more pits it will have.
 Most polished stones will have pits depending on the amount of biotites.
-Pits will not make the marble weaker.
+Pits will not make the granite weaker.
 Pits are common in all granite’s and should be expected with a polished natural stone.